On this page:

 Where a student has committed one or more of the infractions outlined below where the infraction has a negative impact on the school climate, whether on or off school property, or during a school-related activity or event, the principal shall consider suspension as part of a progressive discipline approach.

-Principals cannot suspend students from junior kindergarten to grade 3 for reasons listed above.
+Principals cannot suspend students from Junior Kindergarten to Grade 3 for discretionary reasons listed above.

-A student who is issued an a out-of-school suspension is not permitted to be on Board property or participate in school-related activities or events including, but not limited to, all school buildings, grounds, transportation, field trips, except for the purposes of attending the Alternative Classroom and Counselling for Expelled and Suspended Students (ACCESS).
-A suspended student must report to the Main Office prior to returning to regular classes.
+A student who is suspended from a school is not permitted to be on Board property or participate in school-related activities or events including, but not limited to, all school buildings, grounds, transportation, field trips, except for the purposes of attending the Alternative Classroom and Counselling for Expelled and Suspended Students (ACCESS).

-A suspension shall be for no less than one school day and no more than 20 school days.
+A suspension shall be for no less than one school day and no more than 20 school days, including exam and Professional Activity (PA) days.

-In exceptional circumstances, a student suspended from day school may be permitted to continue attending continuing education classes and/ or non-school related activities on Board property.
+In exceptional circumstances, a student suspended from day school may be permitted to continue attending before and after school care, continuing education classes, write exams or complete culminating tasks in a supervised location in the school, and/or non-school related activities on Board property.
 A student suspended from continuing education classes may continue attending day school classes.

 3. Responsibilities